-The Office of Private Sector (OPS) was established in 2014 in order to provide an organized, coordinated, and horizontal approach to how the FBI engages with the private sector.
+The Office of Private Sector (OPS) provides an organized, coordinated, and horizontal approach to how the FBI engages with the private sector.
 It serves as the entity within the FBI that has a 360 degree understanding of the FBI’s engagement with the private sector—enterprise-wide.
-It allows for one “FBI voice” and connects private industry with who they need to connect with—whatever the concern.
+Part of the Intelligence Branch, OPS allows for one “FBI voice” and connects private industry with who they need to connect with—whatever the concern.

 Among other activities, OPS works to enhance the FBI's understanding of the private sector's risks and needs, increases collaboration and information-sharing between the Bureau and the private sector, and mitigates threats through longstanding, mutually beneficial partnerships between the private sector and the FBI.

 For more information on the Office's efforts, download the OPS Fact Sheet.

 DSAC is a strategic partnership that enhances timely communication and effective exchange of security and intelligence information between the federal government and the private sector.
 DSAC currently includes over 500 member companies, representing almost every critical sector.
 DSAC Website | Fact Sheet